pb2323/SafeHive/tasks/tasks-0001-prd-ai-security-sandbox-puneet.md

 - **Logging**: All security events must be logged using the structured logging system

 ### Integration Points
-- **Honeypot Guard Integration**: Puneet's orchestrator will call Rutuja's honeypot guard through the standard guard interface
+- **MCP Server Integration**: Puneet's orchestrator will integrate with Rutuja's MCP server for DoorDash live ordering
 - **Vendor Agent Integration**: Puneet's orchestrator will communicate with Rutuja's vendor agents using the defined request/response format
 - **Metrics Collection**: Both developers will contribute metrics to the shared metrics system
 - **Configuration Sharing**: Both will use the same YAML configuration structure